andreGarvin/spark/README.md

 # Spark
-Another Javascript event emitter cause we do not have enough.
+Another JavaScript event emitter cause we do not have enough.

+I really did not have a particular reason for creating this event emitter.
+I guess the only 'advantage' this emitter has

 ```bash
 npm i @andre_garvin/spark --save